F3-Nation/f3-nation-slack-bot/README.md

 > [!NOTE]
 > if you add or change packages via `poetry add ...`, you will need to also add it to `f3-nation-slack-bot/requirements.txt`.
 You can make sure that this file fully reflects the poetry virtual environment via: `poetry export -f requirements.txt -o requirements.txt --without-hashes`

+## Codebase Structure

+This codebase utilizes the slack-bolt python sdk throughout, and will eventually be hosted on a Google Cloud Run function.
+Here is a high-level walkthrough of the most important components:

+- `main.py` - this is the sole entrypoint.
+When any event is received, it will attept to look up the appropriate feature function to call via `utilities/routing.py`.
+If the route has not been set up, it will do nothing
+- `utilities/routing.py` - this is a mapping of action id to a particular feature function.
+These functions must all take the same arguments, and are not expected to return anything
+- `utilities/slack/actions.py` - this is where I store the constant values of the various action ids used throughout
+- `features/` - this is where the meat of the functionality lives.
+Functions are generally either "building" a Slack form / modal, and / or responding "handling" an action or submission of a form.
+The design pattern I've been moving to is including the build function, the handle function, and the UI form layout for a particular menu / feature in a single file
+- `utilities/slack/orm.py` - this is where I've defined most of the Slack API UI elements in python class form, that is then used throughout.
+The ORM defines "blocks", that can then be converted to Slack's required json format via the `.as_form_field()` method
+- `utilities/database/orm/__init__.py` - this is where the SQLAlchemy ORM classes are defined
+- `utilities/database/create_clear_local_db.py` - this can be run to drop the database and recreate it using the ORM definition in the file above